-Created by Joel Bray, Arts House and Performance Space Live Works, 2019
+Created by Joel Bray, Arts House, Performance Space Live Works, Brisbane Festival, 2019

 Joel has daddy issues.

 And his insatiable cravings for father figures always leave him wanting more.

 Don’t tell his dentist, but Joel Bray’s cravings are getting out of hand.
 He’s looking to live the sweet life, yet the sugar hits of nostalgia and fantasy are all too short-lived, and behind it all there’s a need that can never be sated.